Your Privacy Is Our Responsibility

-Southern Montana Telecommunications Policy & Procedure
+Southern Montana Telecommunications Policy & Procedure Subject: Privacy & CPNI

 PURPOSE: This policy is a public policy available to SMT administration and staff, SMT subscribers, and any vendors or third-party service providers to guide the process SMT uses to collect, use, and protect subscriber information.

-Section II CPNI POLICY
+Section II CPNI Policy

 A. Use of Personal Information – SMT is authorized to collect the personal information necessary to provide services.

 SMT is prohibited from collecting subscribers’ personal information for any other purpose without your consent.
-SMT considers the personal information contained in our business records to be confidential; however, SMT is authorized to disclose personal information for three general purposes
+SMT considers the personal information contained in our business records to be confidential; however, SMT is authorized to disclose personal information for three general purposes.

-1. We may be required by law or legal process to disclose information to law enforcement personnel or to other parties in connection with litigation.
+1. We may be required by law or legal process to disclose information to law enforcement personnel or other parties in connection with litigation.

-2. We may disclose the names and addresses of subscribers for business related purposes.
+2. We may disclose the names and addresses of subscribers for business-related purposes.

 The use of personal information includes, but is not limited to, the following examples:

-- SMT Communications – On a routine basis and in the normal scope of business operations, SMT will communicate with subscribers in a variety of ways.
+1. SMT Communications – On a routine basis and in the normal scope of business operations, SMT will communicate with subscribers in a variety of ways.

-- Customer Service – SMT may regularly communicate with subscribers to provide requested services and support for questions and issues relating to a subscriber’s account.
+3. Customer Service – SMT may regularly communicate with subscribers to provide requested services and support for questions and issues relating to a subscriber’s account.

-- Do Not Call/Do Not Mail Lists – SMT is authorized to use subscriber contact information to place telephone calls or to sent print literature for marketing or promotional purposes.
+4. Do Not Call/Do Not Mail Lists – SMT is authorized to use subscriber contact information to place telephone calls or to sent print literature for marketing or promotional purposes.
 Subscribers may, at any time, put their name on the SMT “Do Not Call” or “Do Not Mail” lists so that they do not receive promotional calls or mail.
 (See subscriber’s right to limit or restrict uses of personal information in Policy Section – CPNI)

-- SMT Website – The SMT website is a regularly updated communication tool.
+5. SMT Website – The SMT website is a regularly updated communication tool.
 SMT may include within the website links to other websites or information sources.
 SMT is not responsible for the privacy practices of linked sites.

 C. Security – SMT follows industry-standard practices to protect subscribers’ personal information from unauthorized access.

 D. Correcting and Accessing Information – Subscribers may examine and copy personal information we collect and maintain upon reasonable notice during regular business hours.
-We may be unable to provide certain records without a subpoena, court order, or search warrant.
+We may be unable to provide individual records without a subpoena, court order, or search warrant.
 SMT reserves the right to charge a fee for the production of any documents.

 SMT is committed to maintaining subscriber privacy.
 In addition to protecting personal information, SMT is obliged to give additional protections to certain information about which displays how subscribers use their services.
 This information is known as Customer Proprietary Network Information or CPNI.